neithere/argh/docs/index.rst

    Argh may perfectly work under 3.3, I'm just not testing it.

 .. versionchanged:: 0.27
-   Dropped support for Python 2.6.
+   Added support for Python 3.5, dropped support for Python 2.6 and 3.2.

 Why this one?
 -------------